lancedb/lance/docs/format.rst

 .. image:: _static/fragment_structure.png

-Every row has a unique id, which is an u64 that is composed of two u32s: the fragment id and the local row id.
-The local row id is just the index of the row in the data files.
+Every row has a unique row address, which is an u64 that is composed of two u32s: the fragment id and the local row offset.
+The local row offset is just the index of the row in the data files.

 File Structure